opencadc/docker-base/cadc-tomcat/README.md

 Note: applications have to be carefully written to never hard code path information and always discover it from the request for this to work.
 Some applications may not be _movable_.

+Renaming the war file can take advantage of some tomcat war file naming conventions (https://tomcat.apache.org/tomcat-9.0-doc/config/context.html), for example: to rename the context or introduce additional path elements.

 ### tomcat.conf
 This optional file contains configuration used by the tomcat startup, e.g.: